-\emph{Discussion and outlook.} In this work, we have established a complete mathematical framework for analyzing the universality of layered unitary decompositions of the form $U = D_1 V_1 D_2 V_2 \cdots V_{M-1}D_M$.
+\emph{Discussion and outlook.} In this work, we have established a complete framework for analyzing the universality of LPD.
 Our contributions are threefold.
-First, we have provided a physical proof of the conditions for universality, moving beyond numerical evidence using concepts from QFT.
+First, using concepts from QFT we have provided a criterion for universality, moving beyond state-of-the-art numerical evidence.
 Second, we have translated the vague requirement of ``generic'' mixers into a deterministic condition based on a matrix determinant computation that can certify any given architecture.
-Third, we have introduced a highly efficient, geometry-aware optimization algorithm that uses an analytical gradient to find factorization parameters by minimizing the true geodesic distance on the $\SU(N)$ manifold.
+Third, we have introduced an efficient, geometry-aware algorithm that uses the analytical gradient to find the factorization phases by minimizing the geodesic distance on the $\SU(N)$ manifold.